axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 #.
 The ``MenuKind`` enum has one more entry: EXTERNAL_LINK, use it if your item is an external link, and use CUSTOM if yours is an internal link.

+#.
+The ``PortalNavigatorInFrameAPI#navigateToPortalHome`` method is deprecated, redirect to ivy.html.applicationHomeRef() in your page instead.

 Migrate 8.x to 9.2
 ------------------